canstar

 However, not much attention has been paid to the rule changes coinciding with the DMO/VDO.

-Which rules are changing in NSW, QLD and SA?
+Which rules are changing in the DMO?

 The changes below are independent of the DMO.
 Instead, the Australian Energy Market Commission (AEMC) is responsible for them.